 It turns out word aversion is the fancy way of referring to words that are just plain icky—not what the words are describing, but the words themselves.
 There isn’t a single feature that makes a word a good candidate for word aversion; it seems to be a mix of sound and association.
 Moist doesn’t necessarily have a yucky meaning; a moist cake would be a good thing.
 It sounds a lot like hoist or joist, but they’re not icky.
 Yet moist gives a lot of people the heebie-jeebies.

 Moist isn’t the only aversive word, though.
 A post on Slate mentions ointment, squab, cornucopia, panties, navel, brainchild, crud, slacks, crevice, and fudge.
 We’ll skip over panties for the moment; aside from that, I can see crevice being yucky.
-The only person I ever heard talk about slacks was my grandma, so I think of it as a very old-fashioned terms, kind of like she called a sofa a chesterfield.
-But apparently slacks has stuck around, and the H&M website has a section for them.
+The only person I ever heard talk about slacks was my grandma, so I think of it as a very old-fashioned term, kind of like she called a sofa a chesterfield.
+But apparently, slacks has stuck around, and the H&M website has a section for them.

 Hubspot adds rural, dollop, slurp, and pulp.
 Slurp is icky.
 For me, pulp depends if it’s on its own (icky) or in combination, like pulp fiction or pulp mill (not icky).
 Dollop doesn’t bother me, and I’m surprised that rural would be an issue, although I guess the mouth-feel of the rur- is a bit weird.